nyorem/pyJdict/README.md

 <h1>how to install the dictionary:</h1>

-this project uses python 2.7.x
+this project uses python 2.7.x. you will also need python-romkan librarie.

 first you need to download the dictionary file here: